mermaid-js/mermaid/packages/mermaid/src/docs/syntax/mindmap.md

 ## Different shapes

-Mermaids mindmaps can show node using different shapes.
-When specifying a shape for a node the syntax for the is similar to flowchart nodes, with an id followed by the shape definition and with the text within the shape delimiters.
-Where possible we try/will try to keep the same shapes as for flowcharts even though they are not all supported from the start.
+Mermaid mindmaps can show nodes using different shapes.
+When specifying a shape for a node the syntax is similar to flowchart nodes, with an id followed by the shape definition and with the text within the shape delimiters.
+Where possible we try/will try to keep the same shapes as for flowcharts, even though they are not all supported from the start.

 Mindmap can show the following shapes: